-I have learnt to remember and use a range of names and words from the areas I have studied in Year 4 as well as remembering some names and words from previous study.
+I have learnt to remember and use names and words from the areas I have studied in Year 5 as well as remembering some names and words from previous study.

-I have learnt to generally use words and phrases to indicate time, talking about decades, centuries, millennium etc.
+I have learnt to use words and phrases to indicate time, talking about decades, centuries, millennium etc.

-I have learnt to understand a few words related to history in general as well as periods of history e.g. empire, parliament, civilisation etc.
+I have learnt to understand some words related to history in general, as well as periods of history e.g. empire, parliament, civilisation etc.